johnpapa/react-book-repo/testing/testing.md

   expect(tree).toMatchSnapshot();
 })
 ```
-Note how import the component we are about to test:
+Note how `import`, imports the component we are about to test:

 ```
 import Todos from '../Todos';

 ```
 This is followed by using the `renderer` to create an instance of our component.
 Next step is turn that component into a JSON representation like so `component.toJSON()` and lastly we assert on this by calling `expect(tree).toMatchSnapshot()`, this will call a snapshot that will place itself in a `__snapshots__` directory under your `tests` directory.

 ### Managing the snapshot
 Ok, so we have a snapshot, now what?
 Let's do a change to our todo component, like so: